brugal/wolfcamql/README-wolfcam.txt

 * com_timescalesafe default 1  high timescales will skip demo snapshots and will break things like camera paths that are synced to server times.

+  In quake3 with really high timescale values, information from the demo starts to get discarded.
+You can lose information about frags, chat, etc.  Having this set to 1 ensures that all the information (snapshots) in the demo get processed.

 * 'fixedtime' cvar can use values less than 1.0

 ----------------------------------------------------------------